GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 ![58b996ae.png](58b996ae.png)

 5. (Optional) Navigate to the "Compute Engine" > "VM Instances" page and remove the public IP of both the server and client VMs.
-   - This will require you to access the instances through IAP proxy or VPN as well as Interconnect
+   - This will require you to access the instances through IAP proxy, VPN or Interconnect

-6. (Optional)  More details on how to setup [IAP](https://cloud.google.com/iap/docs/using-tcp-forwarding#ssh_tunneling) to access forseti VM through SSH from internet.
+6. (Optional)  IAP will provide Google Identity verified proxy tunnel to compute instances without internet access.
+More details on how to setup [IAP](https://cloud.google.com/iap/docs/using-tcp-forwarding#ssh_tunneling) to access forseti VM through SSH.

 ### Configuring Forseti